drywet/scala-play-framework-crud/README.md

 - Flyway for DB migrations
 - WIX Accord for validation
 - Pureconfig for configuration
-- sbt-play-swagger for swagger spec generation
+- sbt-play-swagger for swagger spec generation.

 ## Prerequisites
 - Install postgres